How to Plan for Safe Horse Stalls?

 How often are your horses kept in their stalls?
 Do you use your barn/facility for boarding, breeding, or foaling?
 If you board horses or use your barn for any kind of equine business, you'll want to pay extra attention to the durability of products so your horse stalls stay looking great for years to come.

-When you add items like post edging and wall capping, the exposed edges will be covered, thus prohibitting chewing and cribbing.
+When you add items like post edging and wall capping, the exposed edges will be covered, thus prohibiting chewing and cribbing.
 Well-maintained, high-quality horse stalls will give your business a professional image.

 Feed doors, large feed doors, swing-out bucket doors, and other horse stall accessories offer addtional value by improving your efficiency during chores.
 Having added options to feed and/or water from outside of your horse stalls is very beneficial, even if you already have barn help.